 - H 1.1 REVISED All cattle units must have a written Veterinary Health and Welfare Plan (VHWP) drawn up in consultation with the attending veterinary surgeon and other suitably qualified persons, for example nutritionists and/or person(s) responsible for the animals.
-This plan must include: - a) the names and specific roles of all personnel involved with the care of livestock on the farm - b) an infectious disease and vaccination plan with details of any vaccines required to be used, target animals and boosters required - c) a parasite control plan that specifies strategies to prevent infestations and worming programmes, including target animals and medicines to be used - d) a biosecurity and infectious disease control policy for controlling the spread of infectious disease between stock, which must include disease investigation and surveillance, the introduction of incoming stock and the isolation of stock with infectious disease (see Appendix 1) - e) a protocol for bringing new animals on site, including hire bulls, and including health screening, quarantine, vaccination, parasite control and lameness control.
-The timing and mechanisms by which these will be achieved must be clearly laid out - f) procedures for the management of casualty animals and downer cattle, including methods for humane emergency slaughter - g) an effective procedure for identifying animals that are undergoing/have undergone treatment, which is known to all farm staff, and - h) procedures for the safe disposal of pharmaceutical waste, needles and other sharps, in accordance with the relevant waste disposal regulations. - H 1.2 Pain relief must be provided when any procedure performed on the animal is likely to cause pain during and/or after the procedure, for example therapeutic foot trimming.
-All pain management must be recorded. - H 1.3 REVISED The VHWP must be reviewed at least annually and updated as necessary. - H 1.3.1 Beef producers must arrange for at least one veterinary visit per year for finishing units and two per year for breeding units.
+This plan must include: - a) the names and specific roles of all personnel involved with the care of livestock on the farm - b) an infectious disease and vaccination plan with details of any vaccines required to be used, target animals and boosters required - c) a parasite control plan that specifies strategies to prevent infestations and worming programmes, including target animals and medicines to be used - a biosecurity and infectious disease control policy for controlling the spread of infectious disease between stock, which must include disease investigation and surveillance, the introduction of incoming stock and the isolation of stock with infectious disease (see Appendix 1) - e) a protocol for bringing new animals on site, including hire bulls, and including health screening, quarantine, vaccination, parasite control and lameness control.
+The timing and mechanisms by which these will be achieved must be clearly laid out - f) procedures for the management of casualty animals and downer cattle, including methods for humane emergency slaughter/killing - g) an effective procedure for identifying animals that are undergoing/have undergone treatment, which is known to all farm staff, and - h) procedures for the safe disposal of pharmaceutical waste, needles and other sharps, in accordance with the relevant waste disposal regulations. - H 1.1.1 NEW All plans and procedures relating to the VHWP (see standard H 1.1) must be implemented as written. - H 1.2 REVISED Pain relief must be provided: - a) when any procedure performed on the animal is likely to cause pain during and/or after the procedure, for example therapeutic foot trimming, and - b) when an animal is suffering from a condition which is likely to be painful, e.g. lameness. - H 1.2.1 NEW All pain management provided to cattle must be recorded. - H 1.3 REVISED The VHWP must be: - a) reviewed at least annually, and - b) updated as required and in any case at least annually. - H 1.3.1 Beef producers must arrange for at least one veterinary visit per year for finishing units and two per year for breeding units.